Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Businesses that have questions about the shelter-in-place order, can contact Contra Costa Health Services at (844) 729-8410 from 8 a.m. to 5 p.m.

-Pickleball and tennis courts will reopen with certain restrictions on May 4, 2020.
-Court facilities are available for unorganized, recreational play only.
-League play and/or reserved use is currently prohibited.
+Pickleball and tennis courts reopened with certain restrictions on May 4, 2020.
+Court facilities are available for unorganized, recreational play as well as private lessons and camps that comply with current County Health Orders.
+League play is currently prohibited.

 Please be advised that the City of Concord may only direct you to the County’s Shelter-in-Place order, which was issued on March 16, 2020.
 Please refer to Contra Costa Health Services’ website, which provides informative FAQs.
 They have also set up a Coronavirus call center that is staffed Monday through Friday from 8 a.m. to 5 p.m.: 844-729-8410.